 Recovery from a dog bite is not always as simple as receiving medical care for the wounds.
 Depending on the situation, the severity of the bite and the victim’s level of pain, a dog bite can cause many emotional scars that may be difficult to resolve.
-If you were walking down a sidewalk and were surprised by a dog attack, you might not feel comfortable walking in your neighborhood.
-If the dog bite happened on your property, you may not feel safe in your yard or home.
-Pursuing compensation for your injuries does not repair the emotional and physical damage, but it does give you the resources to pursue the medical and mental health care you might need to resume your normal activities without ongoing fear.
+If you’re walking down a sidewalk and are surprised by a dog attack, you might not feel comfortable walking in your neighborhood.
+If the dog bite happens on your property, you may not feel safe in your yard or home.
+Pursuing compensation for your injuries does not repair the emotional and physical damage, but it does give you the resources to seek the medical and mental health care you might need to resume your normal activities without ongoing fear.

-Homeowner’s insurance will often cover medical expenses, lost wages and pain and suffering.
-Your attorney can help you explore best options for insurance compensation for your loss.
-You may also be able to request damages from the dog’s owner, and from the owner of the property where the bite occurred such as the dog owner’s landlord.
-The landlord could also be held potentially liable if he or she knew that the dog had a history of biting and aggression towards people.
+Homeowner’s insurance may cover medical expenses and lost wages.
+You may also be able to request damages from the dog’s owner and from the owner of the property where the bite occurs such as the dog owner’s landlord.
+The landlord can also be held liable if they know that the dog has a history of biting and aggression towards people.

 When you’re hurt because of a dog bite, you know that your damages are mental and emotional as well as physical.
 Covering your medical bills may not do justice to what you’ve endured.
 Florida law allows you to claim financial payments as compensation for mental injuries, physical pain, and the disruption in your lifestyle.
 Experienced dog bite attorneys can help you determine the extent of your losses and value them as part of your claim for compensation.